Cisco-Talos/clamav-documentation/src/manual/Installing.md

 ## What now?

-Now that ClamAV is installed, you will want to customize your configuration and perhaps set up some scanning automation and alerting mechnisms.
+Now that ClamAV is installed, you will want to customize your configuration and perhaps set up some scanning automation and alerting mechanisms.

 [Continue on to "Configuration"...](Configuration.md)